 Place the embroidery right side down on top of a towel or other padded surface.
 A squishier pressing surface supports the embroidered stitches more and keeps them from being pressed flat.

-And, use a press cloth, thin towel, or a piece of heat-resistant fabric.
+And, use a press cloth, a thin towel, or a piece of heat-resistant fabric.
 Place this over the back of the embroidery.

 Cautions When Pressing Embroidery